The Home screen is your daily dashboard. It shows:

 A Schedule Deviation is any day where the actual custody placement differed from your regular scheduled placement pattern.
 For example, if the schedule says your co-parent has the children on a Tuesday but they ended up with you instead — that's a deviation.

-Deviations are flagged as either Approved (there was a formal Schedule Change Request that was accepted) or Unscheduled (the change happened without a formal request in the app).
+Deviations are flagged as either Approved Request (there was a formal Schedule Change Request that was accepted) or Unscheduled (the change happened without a formal request in the app).

 Yes — tap ⬇ Export in the Schedule Deviations section to generate a PDF of all deviation records.
 Deviations are also included in the Court Report if you select that section when generating one.